dfkaye/simplegraph/README.md

 + <del>rename delete() to remove()</del> - because delete is a keyword in certain browsers...

 __visitor__

++ some AOP before/after/done is creeping in ~ need to re-examine this api

 + <del>refactor the visitor - set visitor.id to creating graph.id by default</del>
 + <del>refactor the visitor, resolve the visitor.walk vs graph.resolve quarrel</del>